Gabriel Dharmoo is a composer, vocalist, improviser and researcher.

 As a vocalist and interdisciplinary artist, his career has led him around the globe, notably with his solo show Anthropologies imaginaires, which was awarded at the Amsterdam Fringe Festival (2015) and the SummerWorks Performance Festival (2016).
 Gabriel has performed across Canada (Montréal, Québec, Toronto, Kitchener-Waterloo, Guelph, Vancouver, Victoria, Banff, Winnipeg, Halifax, St. John's), Sydney (Australia), Istanbul (Turkey), Cardiff (Wales), Berlin and Köln (Germany), Oslo (Norway), St-Louis (USA) as well as Amsterdam and Utrecht (Netherlands).
 In 2013/14, a development grant from the Canada Council for the Arts allowed him to work with vocalists Phil Minton (UK) and Ute Wassermann (Germany), as well as yodel and overtone specialist Christian Zehnder (Switzerland) and beatboxer Shlomo (UK).

 He is an associate composer at the Canadian Music Centre as well as a member of SOCAN, the Canadian New Music Network and the Canadian League of Composers.
 Since 2015, Gabriel is a PhD candidate at Concordia University's PhD "Individualized Program" with Sandeep Bhagwati (Music), Noah Drew (Theatre) and David Howes (Anthropology).

-2018 Opus Award for Concert Premiere of the Year from the Conseil Québécois de la Musique (À chaque ventre son monstre)
+2019 Opus Award Concert Premiere of 2018-19 (À chaque ventre son monstre – Ensemble Paramirabo)

 2018 Harry Freedman Recording Award from the Canadian Music Centre (Notre meute)